freedombox/FreedomBox/README.md

     $ sudo python3 setup.py install

-Run Plinth on the local system with:
+Run FreedomBox Service (Plinth) on the local system with:

     $ sudo plinth

 # Contributing

-See the HACKING file for contributing to Plinth.
+See the HACKING file for contributing to FreedomBox Service (Plinth).

 # Localization